Ash-5p/dark-castle-lite/README.md

 - `homescreen()`
     - Displays the homescreen.
 - `defeat()`
     - Checks to see if the player or enemy health health is = 0 when in combat, and handles the event accordingly.
+- `item_drop()`
+    - Presents player with a choice to pick up an item if enemy drops one on defeat.
-    - Also contains the
+- `death_outside_combat()`
+    - Shows gameover screen, and redirects plaiyer to homescreen if health reaches 0 outside of combat.
-- `main()`
+- `combat()`
-    - Run all program functions.
+    - Presents player with a choice to pick up an item if enemy drops one on defeat.

 ### Imports